-31 Long Curtain Battery This is the only surviving section of the ramparts and moat, which once enclosed the old town.
-32 Spur Redoubt A small triangular shaped fort or redoubt built in 1680 by Bernard de Gomme to strengthen a possibly vulnerable area in the fortifications of Portsmouth town.
-This is believed to be the point from which Nelson set sail for the Battle of Trafalgar onboard HMS Victory. → The chain now ends but continue along the waterfront, through the funfair to Southsea Castle following the directional posts.
+This is the only surviving section of the ramparts and moat, which once enclosed the old town.

+31 Spur Redoubt

+A small triangular-shaped fort or redoubt, this was built in 1680 by Bernard de Gomme to strengthen a possibly vulnerable area in the fortifications of Portsmouth town.
+It's believed to be the point from which Nelson set sail for the Battle of Trafalgar onboard HMS Victory.

+→ The chain now ends but continue along the waterfront, through the funfair to Southsea Castle, following the directional posts and plaques in the ground.

+32 Clarence Pier

-33 Clarence Pier Opened in 1861, the pier was initially a landing place for passenger steamers.
+Opened in 1861, the pier was initially a landing place for passenger steamers.
 Over subsequent years the pier grew to include a pavilion, sun deck, café and concourse hall.
-Heavily bombed during an air raid in World War II the pier closed until 1961 when it re-opened in its present form with funfair and is still popular with visitors today.
-34 Hovercraft Terminal Hovertravel is the world's longest running commercial hovercraft service and provides the only scheduled passenger hovercraft service in Europe.
+Heavily bombed during World War II, the pier closed until 1961 when it re-opened in its present form with a funfair, which is still popular with visitors today.